etoews/etoews.github.io/_posts/2019-01-18-microsoft-teams.md

 ### Notifications

+* If you're only referring to someone, but don't actually need their attention, and want to spare them from getting notified, spell out their name normally without @ mentioning them.
 * You can manage your availability status under Profile.
 * Manage your notifications (Profile > Settings > Notifications) carefully to avoid notification fatigue.
 Here's one example of notification settings that can help you get started.
     <img src="/img/posts/teams-notifications.png"/>